-Enjoy a catered lunch in Whitefish this afternoon, arranged in collaboration with the City of Greater Sudbury.
+Enjoy an included catered lunch at Centennial Park, arranged in collaboration with the City of Greater Sudbury.
 Lunch is included.

-Tip: Visit Centennial Park, a municipally run campground located at the bend in Graham Road, before leaving Whitefish.
+Centennial Park is a municipally run campground located at the bend in Graham Road, before leaving Whitefish.
 The pavilion area has a spectacular view of chutes on the Vermillion River, a tributary of the Spanish River.

 RR 55 / Old Highway 17 [Maps 4-6]

 Heading out of Whitefish, the route follows an off-road track that includes sand-and-gravel and soft sand surfaces, as well as a steep incline with loose rocks and is used primarily as an ATV and snowmobile track.
 Since 2016, Sudbury has expanded the shoulders of roughly 3 of the 10 km between Whitefish and Old Soo Road.
 To avoid the more challenging sections of this track, we recommend remaining on RR55 until Horizon Road.
 Temporary signage or markers will be in place to direct you back on Trail at Horizon.